CAMPAIGN

 What can happen at the end of an investigation?

-We send you and the officers involved a letter saying if the officers did their jobs correctly.
+DPA will send the person who submitted the complaint and the officer letters about the outcome of the case.
 If we find wrongdoing, we suggest that the officer be disciplined by the Chief.
-Sometimes we recommend that SFPD change the rules on what officers should do, or what they are allowed to do.
+Sometimes we recommend a policy change to SFPD.

 If you find wrongdoing, then what happens to the officer?
 What are the penalties?